 Optional but recommended: In your ~/.bashrc, set the HF_HOME environment variable to some location where storage limits are not much of a concern, like in a scratch directory.
 For instance, that might look like export HF_HOME=/scratch/gpfs/ROSENGROUP/<NetID>/huggingface.
 Then make sure to source ~/.bashrc so the changes are reflected.

-On the login node of the machine, run huggingface-cli login and paste your <HFToken> is the token from Step 3.
+On the login node of the machine, run hf auth login and paste your <HFToken> is the token from Step 3.
 Alternatively, you can define an environment variable named HF_TOKEN in your ~/.bashrc.

 Install the fairchem code via pip install fairchem-core in the fresh environment that you made in Step 4.